A guide to setting up permission and granting access to a virtual data room

 6. How to set up a virtual data room

 You've got a data room set up.
 Documents are uploaded, folders are organized.
-Now an investor asks for access.
+Now a visitor asks for access.
 What do you actually do next?

-This is where a lot of founders get stuck - or worse, get it wrong.
-They either share too much with the wrong people, or they set up access so restrictively that investors can't find anything.
-Neither is a good look during fundraising.
+This is where a lot of people get stuck or worse, get it wrong.
+They either share too much with the wrong people, or they set up access so restrictively that viewers can't find anything.
+Neither is a good look during a serious deal.

 This guide covers everything you need to know about granting access to a virtual data room - what the different permission levels mean, how to set them up, and how to track what happens after you share.